 Paul’s Magnus Opus

-Through Jesus, God created a new covenant family that includes Jews and Gentiles who are unified as they love and forgive each other.
+Through Jesus, God creates a new covenant family that includes Jews and gentiles who are unified as they love and forgive each other.
 Even though people continue to reject Jesus, God uses their rejection to expand His family and grow the Church.

-In the book of Romans, Paul writes a letter to the Roman church.
-It details the Gospel and describes how sinful humanity can be justified through Jesus.
+In the Book of Romans, Paul writes a letter to the Roman Church.
+It details the Gospel and describes how sinful humanity can be justified.

 All humanity was trapped in sin.
 Obeying the law of Torah could not rescue them, but Jesus' death and resurrection created a multiethnic covenant family.

 Justification by Faith

 Every human since Adam chose sin and selfishness, but Jesus offered His life so everyone can be justified by faith and enter the new Jesus-like humanity.